wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 # ebusd-ochsner

+This repository describes how to setup a infrastructure to control a eBUS based heating pump, in this case:
+ - Ochsner GMWW 11 plus (OTE3)
-This repository describes how to setup a infrastructure to control a eBUS based heating pump, in this case a Ochsner GMSW 10 HK plus (OTE3).
-You can setup the same for every other eBUS based heading pump, the only difference are the ebusd specific configurations.
+ - Home Assistant (Open source home automation that runs on a Raspberry Pi or a local server) You can setup the same for every other eBUS based heading pump, the only difference are the ebusd specific configurations.

 ## Helpful links